 Today, we would like to dig into the distinctions between the types of cloud services that are available today.
-Those are the infrastructure as a service (IaaS), the software as a service (SaaS) and the platform as a service (PaaS).
-Each of the three platforms can provide the Company with distinct benefits and, indeed, some disadvantages.
-That being said, let’s dive in, define the three platforms, and discuss some pros and cons for each.
+These are infrastructure as a service (IaaS), software as a service (SaaS) and platform as a service (PaaS).
+Each of the three platforms can provide the company with distinct benefits and, indeed, some disadvantages.
+That being said, let’s dive in, define the three platforms, and discuss some pros and cons of each.

 What is IaaS?

 Cloud platforms are the building blocks through which an organization can deploy applications, and IaaS is found at the lowest tier.
 Consumers can expect to find processing power (compute), storage, and network resources already deployed in a secure manner within the IaaS cloud.
 The provision of IaaS cloud services can be done very easily and this helps clients to deploy an application rapidly.

 However, a traditional IaaS cloud solution provides security and management of the infrastructure only through the hypervisor.
 This leaves the responsibility of securing and managing the solution above the hypervisor to the customer.
 The portion of the infrastructure that is not typically covered includes virtual operating systems, virtual networks, applications, data, and the security controls that sit on top of the entire solution.
 When a customer is competent within himself to provide these capabilities or leverages an IaaS solution by delivering this expertise to a managed service provider (MSP), the total cost of providing the solution will become very costly without this experience, and in the meantime, a customer can be introduced to a variety of security vulnerabilities.

 By utilising a cloud-based infrastructure, the capital investment associated with deploying in-house gear and software is eliminated.
 Additionally, IaaS is frequently offered on a pay-as-you-go basis, with prices dependent on either time or distance travelled.
 The amount of virtual machine space utilised.